Attlee the cat has done mouse check ahead of coronation – Sir Lindsay Hoyle

 They will be hosted by Sir Lindsay as they gather with Prime Minister Rishi Sunak and Opposition Leader Sir Keir Starmer in Westminster Hall.

-The hall, which is the oldest building on the parliamentary estate, was where thousands of mourners filed past while the coffin of Queen Elizabeth II was lying in state in September.
+The hall, which is the oldest building on the parliamentary estate, was where thousands of mourners filed past while the coffin of the Queen was lying in state in September.

 It used to be the scene of coronation banquets, and was where monarchs were presented with the coronation regalia before their procession to the Abbey, but both ceremonies have not been staged since George IV’s extravagant coronation in 1821.